 The availability and cost of gluten-free food and their impact on coeliac disease

 The only treatment for coeliac disease is a life-long gluten-free diet.
-This can be difficult as gluten-free food is not always easily available, and it tends to be expensive.
-It is known that there is variation in the availability and cost of gluten-free food across different regions.
+This can be difficult as gluten-free food is not always easily available, and tends to be expensive.
+The availability and cost of gluten-free food varies across different regions.
 This study aims to understand how the availability and cost of gluten-free food impacts on people with coeliac disease.

 The results of the study will provide increased insight into the burden of following a gluten-free diet and any regional differences.
 This information will be valuable in determining how to best support people in the effective management of their condition.